mhaerden90/FlightSurety-master/README.md

 NOTE the dapp allows for requesting an insurance and fetching flight status only

 ## Develop Server
-NOTE in order to succesfully create 20+ Oracles, creata startup Ganache with at least 100 accounts. accounts 70 to 90 will be used for creating oracles.
+NOTE in order to succesfully create 20+ Oracles, startup Ganache with at least 100 accounts.
+Accounts 70 to 90 will be used for creating oracles.

 `npm run server`
 `truffle test ./test/oracles.js`